Bijective enumeration of some colored permutations given by the product of two long cycles: Mapping black-partitioned star maps to permuted thorn trees

 The idea behind this construction is to add a root to the map $(\alpha,\beta)$, select one edge per block, cut all other edges into two thorns and merge the vertices corresponding to the same black block together.
-Step (\ref{item:root_place}) tells us where to place the root, step (\ref{item:edge_root}) which edges we select and step (\ref{item:black_thorns}) how to merge vertices (in maps unlike in graphs, one has to do some choices to merge vertices).
+Step (\ref{item:root_place}) tells us where to place the root, step (\ref{item:edge_root}) which edges we select and step (\ref{item:black_thorns}) how to merge vertices (in maps unlike in graphs, one has several ways to merge given vertices).

 \begin{example} Let us take the black-partitioned star map of example \ref{exspm}.
 Following construction rules (\ref{item:root_place}) and (\ref{item:edge_root}), one has $m_\triangle = 7$, $m_\bigcirc = 5$, $m_\Box = 4$ and the descending edges indexed by $\beta(m_\triangle) = 3$, $\beta(m_\bigcirc) = 2$ and $\beta(m_\Box) = 4$ connect a black vertex to the white root.
 Other descending edges from the root are thorns.
 Using (\ref{item:black_thorns}), we add labeled thorns to the black vertices to get the labeled thorn tree depicted on Figure \ref{taubar}.
-Focusing on the one connected to the root through the edge $3$, we have $(\beta^1_1 \beta^1_{l_1}) (\beta^2_{l_2}) (\beta^3_{l_3}) = (3 7)(6)(1)$.
+Focusing on the one connected to the root through the edge $3$, we have $(\beta^1_1 \beta^1_{2}) (\beta^2_{1}) (\beta^3_{1}) = (3 7)(6)(1)$.
 Reading the labels clockwise around this vertex, we get $1,6,7,3$.
 The three cycles can be simply recovered looking at the left-to-right maxima $1$, $6$ and $7$.

 \end{example}